Charles Cecil: Revolution's game catalogue

 Revolution Software quickly established itself as Europe's leading adventure game developer with a string of titles, which have been critically and commercially successful.
 Clients included Sony Computer Entertainment, Disney, DreamWorks, Virgin Interactive, Sierra Entertainment (Vivendi), Ubisoft, and THQ.

 Their first two titles, Lure of the Temptress (published in 1992) and Beneath a Steel Sky (published in 1994) went straight to number one in the GALLUP charts in the UK and topped the charts across most of Europe.
 Revolution's next title, Broken Sword: Shadow of the Templars (published in 1996) and its sequel Broken Sword 2: The Smoking Mirror (published in 1997) both, in turn, received numerous awards such as best adventure game of the year as well as the best adventure game to date.

 Sales of Broken Sword 1 and 2 have made over US$100 million and have sold over three million copies worldwide.
 Revolution's next game In Cold Blood, published in 2000 by Sony Computer Entertainment, focused on telling stories through action based gameplay and was met with mixed reviews, though it sold very well.
 Gold and Glory: The Road to El Dorado, based on the DreamWorks film The Road to El Dorado, was released in late 2000.
-In 2002 Broken Sword: Shadow of the Templars was also published on the Game Boy Advance and in 2006 the game was also published for the Palm OS and Pocket PC.
+In 2002 Broken Sword: Shadow of the Templars was also published on the Game Boy Advance under the same name, and in 2006 the game was also published for the Palm OS and Pocket PC.